toml-lang/toml/toml.md

 that could cause problems during editing or processing: U+0000, and U+000A to U+000D.

+Comments are not considered part of the table that the document describes, and parsers must never be affected by the presence, or contents, of comments within the file when generating that table.

 ## Key/Value Pair

 The primary building block of a TOML document is the key/value pair.